-5.5 Finance Circular 7/2016 requires the Council to set out its policy for the statutory repayment of loans fund advances on an annual basis and this is detailed in paragraphs 5.4 and 5.5 of the Treasury Management Strategy Statement (report 74/19, Appendix A).
-Paragraph 5.6 of the same report details the future repayment commitments, split into the bandings stipulated within the Circular and showing General Fund, HRA and Police advances separately.
-The Council's policy for the repayment of debt is currently being reviewed as part of our Change Programme under the heading of Loans Fund Review.
-Any consequential changes to accounting policies and future repayment commitments will be brought before the relevant committee for approval.
+- Finance circular 7/2016 requires the Council to set out its policy for the statutory repayment of loans fund advances on an annual basis and this is detailed in paragraphs 5.4 and 5.5 of the Treasury Management Strategy Statement (report 72/20, Appendix A).
+Paragraph 5.6 of the same report details the future repayment commitments, split into the bandings stipulated within the circular and showing General Fund, Housing and Police advances separately. - 5.7 The loans fund review (noted in paragraph 5.2) will, once deployed, change both the policy and the schedule of debt repayments, however this will be brought before the relevant committee for approval prior to implementation.